 \begin{theorem} The $(3,3)$-conjecture is false.
 For instance, for $p$ a prime and $D$ a discriminant, the pairs

-are counter-examples to the $(3,3)$-conjecture: for each pair in the above list, the associated quadratic imaginary field with discriminant $D$ has Zassenhaus type $(5,3)$ or $(7,3)$, but the $p$-class field tower is finite. \end{theorem}
+are counterexamples to the $(3,3)$-conjecture: for each pair in the above list, the associated quadratic imaginary field with discriminant $D$ has Zassenhaus type $(5,3)$ or $(7,3)$, but the $p$-class field tower is finite. \end{theorem}

 \begin{proof} This is shown by using the program that can be found in the above GitHub repository, together with results from \cite{Mayer-Finite}.
 The computer program shows that one column of the Zassenhaus matrix vanishes, and thus, the Zassenhaus type is not of type $(3,3)$. \end{proof}